ViscousTests/website/content/docs/how-to-do-hard-tasks.md

 from scratch hard tasks that are important to do well.

+## Hard Task Solving Strategies

+### Depth First Search of Task Tree

+Perhaps a habit of iNtuitive Myers-Briggs personalities, this can lead to fast good solutions, but also blindness to obvious other paths.

+### Breath First Search of Task Tree

+Perhaps a habit of Sensing Myers-Briggs personalities, this can lead to good scoping of the task space, but may exhaust energy to "go deep" on a specific task solution.

+I think this is what Nassim Taleb advocates for doing more in complex task space.
+He writes that exposing oneself to many decision points and giving oneself the option to travel will long term find one the most success.

 ## Mental Perspective

 The brain only understands the world as it perceives it through the senses.